GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 {key1: value1, key2: value2, key3: value3, key5: value5}
 ```

-Operations for a dictionary is the same as other iterable objects but have slight differences:
+Operations for a dictionary is the same as a sequence object but have slight differences:

 | OPERATOR | NAME                     | DESCRIPTION                                                       |
 |----------|--------------------------|-------------------------------------------------------------------|